 Of course, it’s important to pay attention to the time of year and the interest of your population when it comes to flipping furniture.

 For example, most people don’t use traditional china cabinets anymore, so you may find that this item is harder to sell.

 But if you live in a location where traditional and classic furniture is still popular, then this may be a good opportunity for you.

 Below are some suggestions on what type of furniture you should avoid flipping.

 Antique furniture and items

-In my experience, antique furniture isn’t popular right now.
+In my experience, antique and old furniture isn’t popular right now.
 When trying to sell older antique items, they sat for months before I was able to sell them.

 Also, owners of antique furniture usually try to sell their items for more than they are actually worth, so it may be hard to find inexpensive pieces that are worth your time and money.

 Furniture pieces that are overly ornate

 When you look at furniture being sold in stores today, styles have moved away from heavily ornate and detailed pieces.